CGI price target raised to C$175 from C$170 at Canaccord

-Canaccord raised the firm’s price target on CGI (GIB) to C$175 from C$170 and keeps a Buy rating on the shares.
+Canaccord analyst Robert Young raised the firm’s price target on CGI (GIB) to C$175 from C$170 and keeps a Buy rating on the shares.
+The firm said they reported strong FQ4 results that beat modestly across all major metrics.
+Top-linegrowth was 4.4% which is an improvement despite continued pressure on discretionary IT spend, largely impacting the consulting business.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>